Karl-git16/PrintNPlay-MTG-Formatter/README.md

 - Have the decklist from MPCFILL

 # How to Use
-1. download all the files
+1. download all the files and go to directory
 2. download dependencies using requirements.txt
 <pre><code>pip install -r requirements.txt</code></pre>
 4. take card images from MPCFILL and put in folder called Cards